 Obtain information on tours that could be offered prior to the conference (weekend, one or two days) or immediately following the conference.

-Obtain our brochures and other descriptive information for registration chairman.
-Write a descriptive summary of tours to be offered for publicity chairman.
+Obtain our brochures and other descriptive information for registration chair.
+Write a descriptive summary of tours to be offered for publicity chair.

 Coordinate tour arrangements with registrants and tour company.